 The program is presented in cooperation with the Smeal College of Business, the Eberly College of Science, and the Colleges of Engineering and the Liberal Arts.

 When you refer to a Penn State campus in running text, do so as listed below.
 Use the full name on first mention and the partial name on subsequent mention.
 Lowercase campus, even in campus names: Shenango campus, University Park campus.

 Commonwealth Campuses, while used internally and in Penn State News stories, should not be used in external marketing communications.
 Use "Penn State campuses" instead.

 Cap and spell out as shown.
 Penn State is in the Big Ten Conference.
 The other schools are:

 The University of Chicago, while not a member of the Big Ten athletic conference, is a member—with the Big Ten universities—of the Big Ten Academic Alliance, an academic consortium.

 Below are many of the decisions that have been made about the way Penn State—its people, programs, and procedures—should be presented in text for marketing publications.
 The listing is presented in alphabetical order.

 Many questions about University style must be resolved on a case-by-case basis.
 However, these general points and resources may be helpful to you.
 For general editorial questions as they pertain to University marketing materials, consult the Chicago Manual of Style Online.

-For notes about Penn State style as it pertains to Penn State News stories, consult the News and Media Relations style guide.
+For notes about Penn State style as it pertains to Penn State News stories, consult the University Public Relations style guide.